Applying Positive Psychology to Health Care & Health Care Education

 My work in interprofessional education focuses on recognizing the barriers to effective communication and providing strategies to move past them.

 Dr. Haizlip is Clinical Professor at the University of Virginia School of Nursing and Faculty in the University of Virginia School of Medicine's Department of Pediatrics.
 She is board certified in Pediatrics and Pediatric Critical Care.
-She completed medical school and residency at the University of North Carolina and did her pediatric critical care training at the University of Utah.
+She completed a Bachelor of Science in Pharmacy with honors, medical school and residency in pediatrics at the University of North Carolina and did her pediatric critical care training at the University of Utah.

 She is actively involved in clinical, teaching and research activities that promote collaborative education and practice in health care.
-As Co-Director of the Center for Academic Strategic Partnerships for Interprofessional Research and Education (ASPIRE), her projects include the exploration of professional mattering, development of the No Room for Error simulation that emphasizes the importance of collaborative care for patient safety, and involvement in the Train-the-Trainer Faculty Development Program course for Interprofessional Education.
+As Co-Director of the Center for Interprofessional Collaborations, her projects have included the exploration of professional mattering, development of the No Room for Error simulation that emphasizes the importance of collaborative care for patient safety, and involvement in the Train-the-Trainer Interprofessional Team Development Program course that educates faculty and clinicians on interprofessional education.

 Dr. Haizlip’s professional goal is to integrate her interests in positive psychology and interprofessional healthcare to promote high functioning health care teams for the benefit of both practitioners and patients.